r0b-1n/berryBot/README.md

 # berryBot
-berryBot is a simple discord bot
+berryBot is a simple discord bot with some funny features